cacophony-wj/licentia_black/README.md

 **Various files beginning with "cc" and ending with "esl" or "esm" failed to download.**

 You did not purchase the $20 upgrade to Skyrim.
 This is not negotiable.
-Return to the beginning of this document and do everything again from square one.

-**Problems downloading files from Lover's Lab or the Wabbajack CDN**

-Lover's Lab files are obvious.
-CDN files have the word _Licentia_ in the filename.
-Refer to [this section] in TROUBLESHOOTING.md
+Purchase it, verify it, delete it and re-download it if necessary, and try again.

 **Could not download x:**

-If a mod updated and the old files got deleted, it is impossible to download them.
-In this case just wait till the modlist receives an update.
+Some Internet providers have difficulty accessing the servers which host the files comprising the list.
+You might try using a VPN with a terminus set to the United States.
+Free options include _ProtonVPN_ and _Cloudflare WARP._ If a download gets interrupted, you may need to delete all corrupt local copies before trying again.

 **x is not a whitelisted download:**